-Visual Arts and Design core subjects in Years 7, 8 & 9 offer students a range of skills and are aimed at developing knowledge and understanding of a range of different specific studio forms.
-There are written components in each course, including the focus in all core subjects of the creation of artworks.
-A visual diary is used to document working practices, and discuss and research artists, designers and art movements.
+Visual Arts and Design core subjects in Years 7, 8 & 9 offer our students a range of skills to explore and are aimed at developing knowledge and understanding of a range of different specific studio forms.
+There are written components in each course, including the focus in all core subjects of the creation and evaluation of artworks.
+A visual diary is used to document and examine working practices, and discuss and research artists, designers and art movements, as well as demonstrate visual thinking.

-Students are also encouraged to take the opportunity to exhibit works in the exhibition space.
+Emerging young artists are also encouraged to take the opportunity to exhibit works in the exhibition space.